 Following the showing of an introductory video, you are free to conduct a self-guided tour of three main spaces.
 Marshall’s early years in Uniontown, Pennsylvania and at VMI in Lexington, Virginia are covered along with his Army service before and during World War I in the main lobby.
 The Organizer of Victory exhibit in the west wing focuses on General Marshall’s leadership, including his many innovations and contributions to winning World War II.
 The Soldier of Peace exhibit in the east wing features Marshall’s leadership after World War II.
 The Nobel Peace Prize he received in 1953 for his contributions to restoring the European economy through the Marshall Plan is on display.
 It will be another highlight among many during your visit.

-A preview of this exhibit will be available on May 12, 2016 before the presentation “Marshall, Arnold and the Creation of American Airpower” by Dr. Dik Daso.
+A preview of this exhibit will be available on September 15, 2016 before the presentation “Coca-Cola Goes to War” by Ted Ryan.